FAQ

 Q5.
 What is the warranty on the SoftStart Home?

-A. SoftStart Home is warranted for one year plus an additional year free with online registration.
+A. SoftStart Home is warranted for three years with online registration.

 Q6.
 How does a soft start actually work?